wilcoxadvisors/CodeShare2/Instructions.md

   - 🔄 NEXT: Build UI to add/edit/deactivate values for each dimension (e.g., add "Sales" to the "Department" dimension).
   - 🔄 Integrate Dimensions into the Journal Entry form, allowing each line to be tagged.
   - 🔄 Implement a Smart Rules MVP (JSON validation).

+* **(Task B.2.2)** Automatic Accrual Reversals: **📝 NOT STARTED (New Priority)**
+  - 📝 Schema: Add isAccrual (boolean) and reversalForEntryId (integer) fields to the journalEntries table in shared/schema.ts.
+  - 📝 Backend: Implement a createReversingEntryForAccrual function in journalEntryStorage.ts that creates a new, posted JE for the first day of the next month with flipped debits/credits.
+  - 📝 Frontend: Add an "Auto-Reverse Accrual" toggle switch to the JournalEntryForm.tsx.
+When active, it should display the calculated reversal date to the user.
+  - 📝 API: Update the journal entry creation logic to check the isAccrual flag and trigger the new backend reversal function upon successful posting of the original entry.

   - Build **Client Portal read-only Dimensions tab** for reference
   - Implement a **Smart Rules MVP** (JSON validation):
     - Required dimensions by account type